 Located behind the Quirino Grandstand in Luneta Park, Manila Ocean Park is one of the city's most popular family attractions.
 An oceanarium covering an area of 8,000 square meters (86,000 square feet), this attraction is fun, entertaining and educational for kids and adults of all ages.
-Among its most popular features are the 25 meter (82 foot) underwater acrylic tunnel that allows visitors to view ocean life first-hand; the Musical Fountain Show that offers a dazzling show of fire, music and lasers; and the Fish Spa, which offers pampering and relaxation.
+Among its most popular features is the underwater acrylic tunnel that allows visitors to view ocean life first-hand; the Musical Fountain Show that offers a dazzling show of fire, music and lasers; and the Fish Spa, which offers pampering and relaxation.
 Open 365 days a year, including holidays, this is one of Manila's must-see attractions.

 This is where Presidents of the Philippines traditionally take their oath of office and deliver their first address to the nation (Joseph Estrada broke with tradition and had his inauguration at Barasoain Church, site of the drafting of the Philippines' first democratic constitution).
 Many important political, cultural and religious events in the post war era have been held here, including the mammoth festivities that capped the 1998 Philippine Centennial Celebration.
 Marking a hundred years since the declaration of independence from Spain, the festivities culminated in the greatest fireworks display ever witnessed over Manila Bay.